Review of the Federal Nursing Home Regulations for the safety of your loved ones.

 - any physical or chemical restraint that is imposed for purposes of discipline or convenience, rather than to treat a medical condition.

-Restraints may be used upon the written order of a physician who specifies the duration and circumstances under which the restraints are to be used, but only to insure the safety of the resident or other residents.
+Restraints may be used upon the written order of a physician who specifies the duration and circumstances under which the restraints are to be used, but only to ensure the safety of the resident or other residents.

 The Secretary of Health and Human Services has the authority to specify circumstances in which emergency use of restraints is permitted until such an order can reasonably be obtained.